GLAMPING @ LEWINSHOPE

 Lewinshope is ideally located an hour’s journey from Edinburgh and whether it’s a cycling or walking holiday, a creative retreat, or a relaxing family break this very special place certainly won’t disappoint.

-Self-contained and completely private, the self-contained glamping site has room for up to ten people.
-Relax in comfort in the beautifully restored Shepherd’s Hut, the traditionally styled Mongolian Yurt, or the well positioned pitching area where you can set up your own tents.
+Self-contained and completely private, this site has room for up to ten people.
+Relax in comfort in the beautifully restored Shepherd’s Hut, the traditionally styled rustic Mongolian Yurt, or the well positioned pitching area where you can set up your own tents.
 The site is available as one group booking, but please ask if there are more or less of you and we can have a chat.

 Nestled under a canopy of mixed woodland and surrounded by the sounds of nature, wildlife and the Yarrow River, the site is an ideal spot to settle in with nature and relax.
 There’s no mains power, so you’ll soon find yourself happily disconnected from the beeps and pings of modern life and with no light pollution in this neck of the woods and frequent clear skies, stargazing is a must.